rogergros/bowling-tdd-kata/README.md

 In the **tenth frame** a player who rolls a **spare** or **strike** is allowed to **roll the extra balls to complete the frame**.
 However, **no more than three balls can be rolled in tenth frame**.

+[Here](https://www.bowlinggenius.com/) you have an online calculator to help you understand how the game works.

 ![Bowling result](img/bowling-result.png)

 ## Sources